 Where To Hang Ceiling Projector Screens

-In every Celling there are frame that support its structure called studs.
+In every Celling there are frames that support its structure called studs.
 These studs are a place to hang your projector screen as they will provide the most support, but you don’t have to put them there!

 What do I need?

 - Stud finder or Measuring Tape and Pencil

 - Stapler with staples (these can be found at any hardware store)